Every Person Prospers.

 O‘ahu Business Connector Program

-OER’s O‘ahu Business Connector (OBC) is part of the City and County of Honolulu’s strategy to support small businesses.
+The O‘ahu Business Connector (OBC) program is part of the City and County of Honolulu’s strategy to support small businesses.

 • Workforce Development Program